micro-os-plus/eclipse-demo-projects/README.md

 ## How to use

-To use this demos, you need to:
+To use any of these projects, you need to:

 * clone the GitHub project locally
 ```